ros2/rosidl_typesupport/rosidl_typesupport_cpp/QUALITY_DECLARATION.md

 ### ABI Stability Within a Released ROS Distribution [1.v]/[1.vi]

-`rosidl_typesupport_cpp` contains C code and therefore must be concerned with ABI stability, and will maintain ABI stability within a ROS distribution.
+`rosidl_typesupport_cpp` contains C++ code and therefore must be concerned with ABI stability, and will maintain ABI stability within a ROS distribution.

 ## Change Control Process [2]